adamnew123456/SmallWM/README.markdown

 Note the key binding given for `snap-right` in the example - the `!` that prefixes the 'a' is used to indicate that this key bindings uses a secondary modifier key (Ctrl, by default) - that is, in order to activate `snap-left`, you need to press `Super+Ctrl+a` rather than just `Super+a`.
-No key bindings currently use this feature by default, although that could change in the future.
+Only the key bindings used to move windows between screens use this by default.

 Bugs/Todo
 =========